 For various reasons, your diet may not include foods from every food group:

-Can't go without your morning coffee?
-Don't despair!
-Know that it is not forbidden to drink caffeine during pregnancy.
-However, moderation is the best policy!
 It is recommended to have a maximum of 300 mg of caffeine per day for pregnant women.
 This includes not only coffee (180 mg of caffeine or less a day), but also tea (between 15 and 50 mg of caffeine per cup), soft drinks (between 40 and 50 mg of caffeine per can), and chocolate (roughly 20 mg of caffeine per serving).

 Although most energy drinks contain less than 300 mg of caffeine, Health Canada does not recommend their consumption during pregnancy.
 These drinks often contain other ingredients (such as taurine), for which the effects on pregnant women are not well-known.

-Alcohol should be avoided throughout your pregnancy.
+Alcohol should be avoided throughout pregnancy.
 Alcohol is directly transferred to the foetus through the bloodstream and can cause birth defects, learning disabilities or behavioural problems, and intellectual impairment.
 Because scientists do not know with certainty what quantity of alcohol can cause these effects, it is better to avoid consuming alcoholic beverages during pregnancy.